 Let’s start with product development.

 Imagine you have to gather requirements and design a product that is unlike anything your company has ever designed before.
-Connectivity is like that, except because it uses your medical device as a starting point, and it’s sold to and used by your existing customers, it’s easy to miss this fact.
+Connectivity is like that, except because it uses your medical device as a starting point, and it’s sold to and used by your existing customers.
 Medical device makers are great at gathering voice of the customer requirements for the actual medical device – what I call “knobology,” the direct operation and use of the medical device.
-But when you start asking customers how want automated clinical documentation to work, please know that they’re just guessing – because they’ve never done what you’re asking them about.
+But when you start asking customers how want automated clinical documentation to work, please know that they’re just guessing – because they may have never done what you’re asking them about.
 This is fundamentally different from asking a customer about how an evolutionary improvement or new feature on a medical device might work.

 The key to getting good requirements for connectivity features is going out to customer sites and directly observing how they do their jobs and documenting this in formal use cases.
 The scope of this workflow must extend beyond the direct operation and use of your medical device; how far depends on your application.